nestjs/docs.nestjs.com/content/graphql/quick-start.md

-## Harnessing the power of TypeScript & GraphQL with NestJS
+## Harnessing the power of TypeScript & GraphQL

 [GraphQL](https://graphql.org/) is a powerful query language for APIs and a runtime for fulfilling those queries with your existing data.
 It's an elegant approach that solves many problems typically found with REST APIs.
 For background, we suggest reading this [comparison](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b) between GraphQL and REST.